leoniemclaughlin7/general-knowledge-quiz/README.md

 <img src="assets/images/readme-images/quiz-area.png">

 * If the timer reaches Zero or the user chooses the correct answer, it will be highlighted in green to the user.
-* All answer buttons will loose their hover effect and become disabled, so the player cannot choose another answer.
+* All answer buttons will lose their hover effect and become disabled, so the player cannot choose another answer.
 * A next question button with a hover effect will appear to the player to encourage them to move onto the next question.

 <img src="assets/images/readme-images/quiz-area1.png">